Health News Roundup: More Chinese cities tighten controls as Shanghai COVID cases rise; New bird flu cases identified in Pennsylvania and Utah, USDA says and more | Health

 Shanghai targets lockdown turning point by Wednesday - sources

-Shanghai has set a target to stop the spread of COVID-19 outside of quarantined areas by Wednesday, two people familiar with the matter said, which would allow China's largest city to further ease lockdown curbs and start returning to normal life.
+Shanghai has set a target to stop the spread of COVID-19 outside of quarantined areas by Wednesday, two people familiar with the matter said, which would allow the city to further ease its lockdown and start returning to normal life as public frustrations grow.
 The target will require officials to accelerate COVID testing and the transfer of positive cases to quarantine centers, according to a speech by a local Communist Party official dated Saturday, a copy of which was seen by Reuters.

 Omicron-specific Sinopharm, Sinovac COVID vaccine candidates cleared for clinical trial